lieuzhenghong/programming-practice/self_introduction.md

 Seeing the number of active users increase day-by-day was really wonderful.

 I always have a backlog of new ideas and love building side projects.
-I'm currently building a real-time, multiplayer board game engine with TypeScript, React, and ExpressJS.
-The work OGP does aligns very well with my own desire to build things that matter and make users' lives better.
+I'm currently very excited to be building a real-time, multiplayer board game engine with TypeScript, React, and ExpressJS.

+I think The work OGP does aligns very well with my own desire to build things that matter that make users' lives better.

 ---